 All orders that pass through a fulfillment channel that does not contain Recommend tagging (e.g., call centers, Google Checkout, etc.) should be filtered out of the file.

-In order for RichRelevance to accurately and comprehensively validate your transaction data, you must supply line item level details for a specific period of time, which varies by merchant depending on the volume of transactions per day (i.e., the higher the order volume, the lesser the duration of time for which we need transactional data).
+To accurately and comprehensively validate your transaction data by Algonomy, you must supply line item level details for a specific period of time, which varies by merchant depending on the volume of transactions per day (i.e., the higher the order volume, the lesser the duration of time for which we need transactional data).
 Please do not include any personally identifiable information, such as email address or customer first/last name.

 - datetime – a timestamp of the purchase, including both of the date as well as hour, minute and second of the day.
 This is most frequently formatted as ‘YYYY-MM-DD hh:mm:ss’.
 ‘YYYY-MM-DD’ is also an acceptable format.